matt-butler-web-dev/snappy-shopper-test/README.md

 - Finish the test cases - Due to not doing them before, I built the tests after creating the controller logic, which I now know is the incorrect way to do things if following TDD principles.
 I stopped at the end of the shop create/destroy tests, but would continue to test the other API end points.
 I chose to stop there as it would be similar logic to the examples provided and I wanted to use the remaining time elsewhere on the test.
 - Investigate optimisations to the data import process, perhaps using the smaller csv files and getting only the required columns from it
+- There is no real handling of any of the steps failing
 - Adding auth to the API endpoints
 - Investigate rate limiting on API requests
 - More detailed method descriptions with return types/declarations